The Constitution and Bylaws

 Section 3

-It shall be the responsibility of the Executive Committee and all members to enforce these rules and regulations.
+It shall be the responsibility of the Executive Committee to review complaints and enforce the rules in a reasonable and expeditious manner.

 Section 4

-Persistent and flagrant violations by members of these rules and regulations can result in loss of membership.
+Persistent and flagrant violations by members of these rules can result in loss of membership.

 Section 5